 - Kids Experiencing God At Home – Kim Blackaby

-If you don’t want to go through a book, you could take one verse each time you meet and talk about it together.
+Instead, if you’d rather not go through a book, you could easily take one verse each time you meet and talk about it together.